mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 Based on the visibility level of the item, it may be made available in the [Mia-Platform Marketplace](/marketplace/overview_marketplace.md), which hosts various types of items designed for different use cases.

-Directly from the Mia-Platofrm Marketplace, users can instatiate items into their Projects, integrating them to streamline development and configuration workflows.
+Directly from the Mia-Platform Marketplace, users can instantiate items into their Projects, integrating them to streamline development and configuration workflows.

 ### Item Types